 \subsection{Related literature}

 We give a non-exhaustive survey of existing ideas.

 \begin{description} \item[\cite{SMB}] Shende, Markov, and Bullock showed how to synthesize optimal-depth circuits for $\CX$--based gate sets. \item[\cite{CBSNG}] Cross et al.\ extended that to synthesize optimal-infidelity circuits for $\CX$--based gate sets. \item[\cite{ZVSWControlled,ZYG,YZG}] Zhang, Vala, Sastry, and Whaley (see also Zhang, Ye, and Guo) gave a synthesis method for gate sets based on controlled unitary operations.
 Our method constructs circuits out of the same building blocks, but our method for how to arrange those blocks is different.
-This difference in synthesis strategy gives us \emph{optimal} circuits, which they miss by a constant offset. \item[\cite{PCS}] Peterson et al.\ showed how to detect when a two-qubit unitary operation admits expression using a given circuit type with sufficiently many freely ranging local operations.
+This difference in synthesis strategy gives us \emph{optimal} circuits, whereas often\footnote{More exactly, for $\frac{1}{2} (5 + 4 \log(2) - 6 \log(3)) \approx$ 59\% of possible native $\XX$ interactions; cf.\ \cite[Figure 2]{ZVSWControlled}.} they miss by a constant offset. \item[\cite{PCS}] Peterson et al.\ showed how to detect when a two-qubit unitary operation admits expression using a given circuit type with sufficiently many freely ranging local operations.
 This gives rise to a method for analyzing the optimality of a synthesis strategy, but it does not show how to perform the actual synthesis. \item[\cite{ETE}] Earnest, Tornow, and Egger have shown how to produce the entire family of $\XX$--type interactions from a particular pulse-level implementation of $\CX$, which then permits the use of a straightforward synthesis method.